 Democratic Republic of the Congo

-survivors of sexual violence are provided with a comprehensive response
+survivors of sexual violence receive an appropriate response

-- 5.5 million children in humanitarian situations vaccinated against measles
+- 2,813,500 children in humanitarian situations vaccinated against measles

 - 1,500,000 cholera-affected persons are provided with WASH package

-- 3,700 children associated with armed forces and groups are released and benefit from temporary care
+- 3,700 children associated with armed forces and groups are released and cared for

-- 10,000 survivors of sexual violence provided with a comprehensive response
+- 14,500 survivors of sexual violence receive an appropriate response

 - 200,000 girls and boys (aged 5 to 11 years) affected by conflict or natural disasters are given access to quality education and psychosocial activities

-In line with the country’s inter-agency 2014 Strategic Response Plan, UNICEF requires US$125,945,000 to achieve results for Congolese children affected by armed conflict, forced displacement, epidemic disease and acute malnutrition.
+In line with DRC’s inter-agency 2015 Strategic Response Plan, UNICEF requires US$132 Million to achieve results for Congolese children affected by armed conflict, forced displacement, epidemic disease and acute malnutrition.